⚡ Half-Day Express Guide

 Back in Berlin

 Arrive Berlin Hauptbahnhof.
-Total trip time: 4 hours including 2.5 hours on-site at Sanssouci.
-Afternoon and evening free for other Berlin activities.
+Total trip: 4 hours including 2.5 hours on-site at Sanssouci.
+Afternoon and evening free for other Berlin day trips or activities.

 Sanssouci Architecture – Verified Historical Data